ericclemmons/node-recorder/README.md

 #### `ignore` a `request`

-Typically, you don't want to record fixtures for things like analytics or reporting.
+Typically, you don't want to record recordings for things like analytics or reporting.

 ```js
 // recorder.conig.js